pablet/pablet/README.md

 <hr>

-I am a computer engineer with a master's degree in Data Science, working as a Data Scientist.
+I am a Computer Engineer with a master's degree in Data Science, working as a Data Scientist.
 I enjoy analyzing data and working on interesting projects.
 I am always looking for ways to improve my work and stay up-to-date in the field of data science.
 I am curious and like to experiment with new tools and technologies.

 ## 📋 &nbsp;Summary